onyxolu/botframework-starterKit-Nodejs/README.md

-# botframework-starterKit-Nodejs

-A starter template for a Bot Framework v4.9 Nodejs bot with the up-to-date patterns and practices, Integration with LUIS and QNA Maker

 # Bot Framework Starter Kit for NodeJs with Integration easy with LUIS and QNA Maker (Typescript)

 A starter template for a Bot Framework v4.9 Nodejs bot with the up-to-date patterns and practices, Integration with LUIS and QNA Maker .